 Ankle Valgus: Elucidated By Your Foot And Ankle Care Doctor

-Ankle valgus, as the name suggests, is a pernicious deformity occurring at the point where the distal tip of fibula enters the ankle region, giving rise to a pronated foot along with the medial ankle prominence.
+Valgus ankle deformity, as the name suggests, is a pernicious deformity occurring at the point where the distal tip of fibula enters the ankle region, giving rise to a pronated foot along with the medial ankle prominence.

-This condition is best treated during childhood period by timely intervention.
+This condition is best treated with ankle valgus corrections during childhood period by timely intervention.
 If left untreated, the anomaly may well proceed to take over graver aspects, in spite of wearing corrective footwear or customized orthotic devices.
 The foot might face gradual collapse at the affected ankle zone, the matured skeletal structure reducing the treatment options down to surgical process of osteotomy only.
 It should be taken note of that at maturity the physis of the fibular distal tip closes, thereby leaving your foot & ankle surgeon with no treatment option other than bone osteotomy.

 Ankle Valgus: Anatomical Features Observed

-Ankle valgus is usually presented having the following salient characteristics:
+Just like it’s contemporary, valgus deformity of feet, ankle valgus is usually presented having the following salient characteristics:

 - Lateral Distal Tibial Angle (LDTA) lesser than 87˚ with the horizontal

 - Fibular Physis developed above the plafond region, reducing treatment options

 - Laterally Pronated Plafond turning the ankle protuberance more prominent

 - Elevated & Bulged Out Fibular Tip signifying the valgus condition

 - Tibial Epiphysis that is triangular and wedged